-The key responsibilities of Board members are set out in the chart below.
+The key responsibilities of Board members are set out in the chart in the Corporate Governance Report.

 A formal schedule of matters reserved for the Board is in place and regularly reviewed.

-To discharge these responsibilities effectively, the Board has additionally implemented a system of delegated authorities, which is described below.
+To discharge these responsibilities effectively, the Board has additionally implemented a system of delegated authorities, which is described in the Corporate Governance Report.
 This enables the effective day-to-day operation of the business and ensures that significant matters are brought to the attention of management and the Board as appropriate.
 It is through this system that the Board is able to provide oversight and direction to the Executive Directors, the Senior Management Team and the wider business.

 Matters Reserved for the Board include: Authority; Strategy and Management; Structure and Capital; Investor Relations; Audit, Financial Reporting and Controls; Nominations to the Board; Executive Remuneration and material contracts.

 Board Meetings and Attendance